siwells/advanced-webtech/README.md

 Simple examples of the topics covered in the workbook arranged on a week-by-week basis that corresponds to trimester weeks.

+## Lectures

+This [folder](/lectures/README.md) links to a bunch of PDFs of lecture slides.
+Useful for an overview or outline of a topic that we might cover but only a part of the overall story.

 ## Topics

 Notes & readings for each topic covered in the lectures.